 Burdette was one of the meanest men in baseball.
 He once called Roy Campanella a “nigger” during a Braves-Dodger game.
 He was also a bit of a flake on the mound, always fidgeting with his arms and hands and talking to both himself and the baseball.
 He was dogged throughout his career by accusations that he threw a spitball.
 Burdette did little to dispel the rumor that he doctored the baseball, knowing it kept opposing hitters on edge.
 He died in 2007, at the age of 80.

 The Pinstripe Birthday Blog’s celebrant for November 20 was the first guy to manage the Yankees after the franchise was moved to New York from Baltimore.
 Clark Griffith was born in Clear Creek, MO, in 1869.
 One of the legendary names in the history of baseball, Griffith began that legend as a very good right-handed pitcher for the National League’s old Chicago Nationals way back in the 1890s.
 He was a seven-time 20-game winner during his days in the Windy City, where his cunning on the mound earned him the nickname, “The Old Fox.”
 He was also a very shrewd follower of the business of baseball.
 He became the first NL star player to jump to Ban Johnson’s new American League, when it was formed in 1901.
 At first, Griffith remained in the Windy City, becoming the player-manager of Charley Comiskey’s new Chicago White Sox franchise and winning the first-ever AL pennant in 1901.
-When the new league transferred its Baltimore franchise to the Big Apple and re-named it the Highlanders in 1903, Griffith took over as Skipper of the New York club.
-That’s him in the big center image in the 1903 team picture that accompanies today’s post.
+When the new league transferred its Baltimore franchise to the Big Apple and re-named it the Highlanders in 1903, Griffith took over as skipper of the New York club.
+He also continued his pitching career at the same time and won 14 games for the Highlanders during his first season as manager.

 He remained New York’s field boss until a disagreement with the team’s owners during the 1908 season forced him out of the job and he returned to the NL to manage the Reds.
 Two years later, he was invited to become part owner of the Washington Senators and from that point on, the name “Griffith” became synonymous with the game of baseball in our Nation’s Capitol.
 Griffith never got over being fired by New York.
 As a result, he never tried to disguise his hatred of the Yankees which became a primary reason why subsequent trades between the two clubs hardly ever took place.
 In 1946, Clark Griffith was inducted into Baseball’s Hall of Fame.